RiverC/epitaph/README.md

 However modifying these files isn't sufficent to effect those changes, they need to be compiled into javascript which is what the game actually runs.

-To do this you need to download and install [Leiningen with Java SE 7 JDK](https://djpowell.github.io/leiningen-win-installer/)
+To do this you need to download and install [Leiningen with Java SE 7 JDK](https://djpowell.github.io/leiningen-win-installer/) (assuming you're on windows) otherwise go [here](https://github.com/technomancy/leiningen)

 Then put the entirety of the Epitaph master files inside the .lein/bin directory